Ep. 80: “Gene Therapy in a Box” Featuring Dr. Jen Adair

-Synthetic Recording and In Situ Readout of Lineage Information in Single Cells – In this article, researchers have developed a new method for reading the history and “family trees” of cells called MEMOIR (Memory by Engineered Mutagenesis with Optical In situ Readout) which can record the life history of animal cells, their relationships with other cells, communication patterns, and the influential events that have shaped them.
+Synthetic Recording and In Situ Readout of Lineage Information in Single Cells – Researchers developed a new method for reading the history and “family trees” of cells called MEMOIR (Memory by Engineered Mutagenesis with Optical In Situ Readout), which can record the life history of animal cells, their relationships with other cells, communication patterns, and the influential events that have shaped them.

-Take A Journey Into The Center Of A Stem Cell – In this article, scientists have journeyed to the center of a stem cell that’s maturing into a nerve cell using a powerful X-ray microscope to snap pictures of stem cells at different stages of differentiation.
+Take a Journey into the Center of a Stem Cell – Scientists journeyed to the center of a stem cell that’s maturing into a nerve cell using a powerful X-ray microscope to snap pictures of stem cells at different stages of differentiation.

-Neural Progenitors Found in Outer Brain Covering – According to this article, a cross-domain study directed by professor Peter Carmeliet (VIB – KU Leuven) reveals that there are neural progenitors called meninges in the protective membranes that enclose the brain.
+Neural Progenitors Found in Outer Brain Covering – A cross-domain study directed by Professor Peter Carmeliet reveals that there are neural progenitors found in meninges, the protective membranes that enclose the brain.

 Inhibition of mTOR Induces a Paused Pluripotent State – This article reports that the partial inhibition of mechanistic target of rapamycin (mTOR), a major nutrient sensor and promoter of growth, induces reversible pausing of mouse blastocyst development and allows their prolonged culture ex vivo.